Contact us by completing the enquiry form below; your first initial 30-minute appointment is on us.

-My name is Brent Kelly, and I am a practising psychotherapist in the North West of England and I offer Counselling in Burnley and surrounding areas mainly.
+My name is Brent Kelly, and I am a practising psychotherapist in the North West of England.
+I offer Counselling in Burnley and surrounding areas mainly.
 I have been in private practice for two years.
-I am a qualified counsellor and am currently studying for my Masters in Psychotherapy in Transactional Analysis.
+I am a qualified counsellor studying for my Masters in Psychotherapy in Transactional Analysis.
 I am registered with the UK Council for Psychotherapists (UKCP).
 I have a private practice where I see individuals, couples, and families.
 I also work as a consultant for businesses and organisations.
-I am particularly interested in helping people with PTSD & trauma as well as anxiety, depression, and relationship issues.
+I am particularly interested in helping people with PTSD & trauma, anxiety, depression, and relationship issues.

 How can Psychotherapy help you?